jscott10/frontend-nanodegree-mobile-portfolio/README.md

 #### Optimizations

-Issue: function updatePositions() references document.body.scrollTop for each pizza image on every scroll event.
+1. Refactor function updatePositions() to move document.body.scrollTop for each pizza image on every scroll event.
 Reflow occurs every time scrollTop is read.
 Fix: refactor updatePositions() to move the reference to document.body.scrollTop outside the for loop.
 Result: Page scrolls at 60fms.